-Each year, members of St. Ann’s make personal donations to raise money to support organizations that help those with special needs.
-In addition, all donations by visitors to St. Ann’s that are left in the cash box in the entryway to the Stone Chapel are earmarked for Outreach, and the Vestry designates a modest portion of the annual operating budget to support the work of the Diocese of Maine.
+Each year, members of St. Ann’s make personal donations to raise money to support organizations that help those with special needs, and the Vestry designates a modest portion of the annual operating budget to support the work of the Diocese of Maine.

 St. Ann’s distributed a total of $34,000 to 8 non-profits in York County, as well as St. Luke’s Cathedral in Portland, ME.
 Click on the non-profits’ names to learn more about what they offer.

 Bon Appetit Meal Program received $2,000 to provide healthy meals in a safe environment for those in need.
 An estimated 80 people are served every day.